IPLA Collective events at Bouda Gallery

 www.europeanpoetryfestival.com/2025 All videos and photos at this lunk.

-I could write an essay about each night, the 125 people at the first Cypriot event, the weirdly perfect synchronicity of the Flanders event, the communality of the Estonian event, the ritualism of the Lithuanian event, the wildness of the Norwegian event, the wit of the Austrian event, the wryness of the Latvian event, they were all really good.
+I could write an essay about each event, the 125 people at the first Cypriot event, the synchronicity of the Flanders event, the communality of the Estonian event, the ritualism of the Lithuanian event, the wildness of the Norwegian event, the wit of the Austrian event, the wryness of the Latvian event, they were all really good.
 Wonderful to get to Norwich, Kingston, Liverpool, to engage the communities I’ve got to know around those places.
 It’s best to just let the videos and photos speak for the thing.
 There is extensive documentation of everything at the links below, please do click on them and have a watch of some of the performances.

-For my performances I collaborated with Krisjanis Zelgis (a pro wrestling match), Vanessa Onwuemezi (a sound poetry improvised duet), Katarina Krupickova, twice (two dance poetry pieces, the first a contemporary dance with abstracted actions, the second a spinning talking performance), Maria Barnas (an anti-comedy talking performance) and Tom Jenks (a new batch of our Proverb poems).
-Some were perfect, some faltered, all good in the spirit of the thing.
 I look forward to next year and want to say thank you to the people who dug in to support me in 2025 - Eleanor Wilders, Danica Ignacio, Matt Sokulsky, Cameron Wade, Katerina Koulouri, Caitlin Nugent, David Spittle, Julia Rose Lewis, and who were there, helping almost every night and with the documentation.
 100s more too, so many friends amplified, and it worked.

 Published : Levels of Care with Krisjanis Zelgis